 In Africa, thirty percent percent of school-aged children, mostly girls, do not attend primary school.
 Our goal is to help every child has access to a quality basic education.
 To achieve the goal of improving basic education in Africa, We will provide scholarships for African children, train new and existing teachers; and seek partnerships between minority serving institutions in Europe and African institutions to provide textbooks and other learning tools for children in Africa.

 Strengthening parent and community support in children's education and HIV/AIDS awareness and mitigation are cross-cutting themes.
 We will support new components to enhance the current activities, including: outreach to marginalized populations, such as orphans and vulnerable children, out-of-school youth and Muslims; rehabilitation of schools, mainly in areas recovering from conflict; and the use of technologies as a new cross-cutting theme.
-Over its life, million African children will benefit from our outreach.
+Over its life, millions African children will benefit from our outreach.

 We are looking for funds which will design and implement a program in Africa that would minimize the out-of-pocket costs of schooling, especially for the most needy children and families, while at the same time increasing the quality of teaching and learning in the schools.
 The program will focus on responsibly reducing school fees at the local level while increasing access, equity and quality of education.

 As much as we are able to secure funding support we will aim at increasing resources at the school level while minimizing private costs of schooling that still exist, especially for the most disadvantaged children, and improving the quality of learning.